 830 0$aSeries in computer science

-If the original 4XX series begins with the pronoun His, Hers, Its, or Their, the pronoun is replaced in the 8XX field with the full heading from the catalog record's 1XX field.
-In addition, 840 series fields are tagged as 830 fields.
+If the original 4XX series begins with the pronoun His, Hers, Its, or Their, the pronoun is replaced in the 8XX field with the full heading from the bibliographic record's 1XX field.
+Series tagged as 840 are retagged to 830.

-In conference name headings, the order and punctuation of data elements in subfields $b, $c, $d, and $n are changed to conform to RDA.
-In the 111/611/711/811 fields, the obsolete subfield $b is converted to subfield $n and the number, place, and date are reformulated in parentheses with proper subfield coding and punctuation.
+In older conference name headings, the order and punctuation of data elements in $b, $c, $d, and $n are updated to current practice.
+In the 111/611/711/811 fields, the obsolete $b is converted to $n and the number, place, and date are placed in parentheses with proper subfield coding and punctuation.
 To illustrate, the conference heading:

 is converted to:

 Extraction of Controlled Headings

-Following AuthPrep processing, headings eligible for authority control are extracted from bibliographic records and a unique, sequentially assigned number is added to the end of controlled heading fields.
-This number provides a link to permit reinsertion of the authority controlled heading into the bibliographic record later in the processing cycle.
+Following preliminary processing, headings in fields subject to authority control are extracted from bibliographic records.
+A unique, sequentially assigned number is appended to each field as a link for reinsertion of the authority controlled heading into the bibliographic record when processing has been completed.

 Table I lists MARC record fields and subfields checked by LTI's authority service.
 With the exception of subfields $u, $w, $4, $5, $6, and $9, all subfields in bibliographic record headings are matched against all appropriate subfields in LC authority record headings.
-Subfield $v in 8XX fields are validated and corrected wherever possible, e.g., when volume designation information has been miscoded as part of $a or miscoded as $n or $p, or when other clear errors in formatting occur.
-In addition, subfield $v data is corrected based on the 642 field of the referenced authority record.
-For LC subject authority control, only subject fields (6XX) with a second indicator of 0 (i.e., LC subject headings) are validated.
-A blank second indicator is treated as if it were 0.
+Volume designation in $v in 8XX fields is validated and corrected wherever possible, e.g., when it has been miscoded as part of $a or miscoded as $n or $p, or when other clear errors in formatting occur.
+In addition, subfield $v data is corrected based on the 642 field of the linked authority record.
+For LC subject authority control, only subject fields with a second indicator of 0 or blank are authorized.
 LTI offers optional authority control of LC Children's subjects, NLM's MeSH subject headings, and some genre headings.